grafana/pyroscope/docs/sources/operators-guide/architecture/components/query-scheduler/index.md

 For high-availability, run two query-scheduler replicas.

-If you're running a Grafana Mimir cluster with a very high query throughput, you can add more query-scheduler replicas.
+If you're running a Grafana Fire cluster with a very high query throughput, you can add more query-scheduler replicas.
 If you scale the query-scheduler, ensure that the number of replicas you add is less or equal than the configured `-querier.max-concurrent`.